 What do you want to become?

-Veterinary Technician Description: Veterinary Technicians perform medical tests under the supervision of a licensed Veterinarian to assist in diagnosing the injuries and illnesses of animals
+Veterinary Technician Job Description: Veterinary Technicians perform medical tests under the supervision of a licensed Veterinarian to assist in diagnosing and treating the injuries and illnesses of animals

 Veterinary Technician Requirements: Associate’s Degree in Veterinary Science